 The requirement for NHS organisations in England to identify one or more person as their designated Patient Safety Specialist(s) is a key part of the NHS Patient Safety Strategy

-We have now written to all NHS trusts, foundation trusts and CCGs asking them to begin the process of identifying their Patient Safety Specialists, who will lead on patient safety across their organisation.
+The majority of NHS trusts, foundation trusts and CCGs have now completed the process of identifying their Patient Safety Specialists, who will lead on patient safety across their organisation.